abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

     All ingredients are defined within the ``RoutingModel`` ``class``.
 This class is declared in the header :file:`constraint_solver/routing.h`.

+    As already mentionned, the RL is a layer above the CP Solver and the *internal cabling* is accessible through the underlying solver:

+    ..  code-block:: c++

+        RoutingModel routing(...);
+        Solver* const solver = routing.solver();

+    Most desirable features for a RL are directly accessible through the ``RoutingModel`` class though.
+    The *accessors* (getters and setters)
+    will be discussed throughout the third part of this manual.
+But it is good to know that on last resort you have a complete access (read: control) to the internals of the RL.

-    Basically, two constructors available depending on the number of depots:
+    Basically, two constructors are available depending on the number of depots:

     * if there is only one depot: